TakumiXD/mc-random-maze-builder/README.md

 node index.js
 ```
 This will spawn the single bot ``BossMazeBot`` that listens to your commands.
 The ``BuilderMazeBot(s)`` the bot(s) that will actually build the maze spawn when you run a command.
 3. Create a flat land for the maze.
-Position the ``BossMazeBot`` to the northwest corner of where you want the maze to be built.
+Position the ``BossMazeBot`` on the ground at the northwest corner of where you want the maze to be built.
 4. Run the command to build the maze of height (z-axis in Minecraft) H and width (x-axis in Minecraft) W.
 ```sh
 buildMaze H W